LF-digitala-kanaler/LFDS/content/foundations/accessibility/web-accessibility-guidelines.md

   - section: Video & animation
     checklistList:
       - tags:
+          - UX/AD
-          - All roles
+          - Copy
         title: 5.01 - Complement text with videos and moving media
         text: Complement text with video or animated material for those that have trouble reading text.
 Don’t forget to use sound for people with visual impairments.
       - tags:
+          - UX/AD
-          - All roles
+          - Developer
         title: 5.02 - Allow for pausing, lowering and turning off sound
         text: >-
           In general, we avoid automatically playing sound or video.